Ballista

 The Senior-Level Challenge

-If you've been in the workforce 15+ years, you've probably noticed: the job search tactics that worked early in your career don't work anymore.
+If you've worked 15+ years, you know the truth.
+What worked when you started your career doesn't work now.
 The game has changed.

 Overqualification Filters

-Automated systems often reject senior candidates automatically.
-Your 15 years of experience triggers "overqualified" flags before a human ever sees your resume.
+Software rejects senior people on sight.
+Your 15 years of work trips "overqualified" flags before a human sees your resume.

 Fewer Open Positions